All Episodes

 We had these guys in airplanes kill more people than died in Pearl Harbor, and you're just glossing right over it.

-I'm not, but what could they have done beyond that?
+But what could they have done beyond that?

-We challenged the Soviet Union for a half a century, and they had a capability to destroy this globe seven times.
+We challenged the Soviet Union for half a century, and they had a capability to destroy this globe seven times.

 We never attacked the Soviet Union.